ppezzull/Scaffold-Privy-AA/README.md

 2. Set up your environment variables:
    - In the `packages/nextjs` directory, copy `.env.example` to `.env.local`
-   - Get an Alchemy API key from [alchemy.com](https://www.alchemy.com/)
+   - (Optional for localhost) Get an Alchemy API key from [alchemy.com](https://www.alchemy.com/) if connecting to public Ethereum networks
    - Create a Privy account at [console.privy.io](https://console.privy.io)
    - Create a new project and obtain your Privy project ID
    - Add both keys to the `.env.local` file